Digital Nomad Life in Portugal

 We asked people in Portugal if they could share any humorous cultural blunders they commited.
 They wrote:

 "Yes.
 I ordered a take away dinner from a cafe ahead of time and misunderstood the time to pick it up.
 When we arrived to pick up our meal, all the food was gone, we were too late!
 They called someone who was in charge and referred to me as the "foreign lady," estrangeira.
 I was surprised at myself that I was hurt and offended to be called such, even though I am!
-It shows how badly I want to fit in, but don't," said one person in Vila Nova de Gaia.
+It shows how badly I want to fit in, but don't," remarked one member in Vila Nova de Gaia.

 Connect